-9.1.3 Graduate and Professional Program Standards and Policies
+9.1.43 Graduate and Professional Program Standards and Policies

 Each graduate and professional degree-granting program in the university is responsible for the conduct of the program and designates a faculty member to serve as liaison with the appropriate college dean(s) and the vice president and dean for graduate education.
+Additional information can be found on the Graduate School website.
 Further, each graduate degree-granting program formulates and retains a current policy statement that spells out criteria governing its program.
 Copies are filed with the appropriate college dean(s) and the vice president and dean for graduate education.
-Policy statements address faculty participation on graduate student advisory committees (thesis and dissertation advisors;

-advisory committee membership); admissions procedures and requirements; and management of graduate students (orientation/advising; manuals, guides, handbooks; assistantships-selection procedures, obligations; evaluation of satisfactory progress towards the degree).
+Policy statements address faculty participation on graduate student advisory committees (thesis and dissertation advisors; advisory committee membership); admissions procedures and requirements; and management of graduate students (orientation/advising; manuals, guides, handbooks; assistantships-selection procedures, obligations; evaluation of satisfactory progress towards the degree).